Claire Eastham struggled with anxiety and self-kindness until she learned to "fake it until she made it." Here's how she silenced her inner critic.

 During my recovery, the penny finally dropped.
 I couldn’t keep treating myself this way if I wanted to remain healthy.

 I needed to make some changes.
 Yet, I had no idea where to start with “self-kindness.”
 Could I have a bath and light some candles?
-Surely, there was more to it than that?
+There must be more to it than that?

 Self-criticism will always take center stage initially, especially when we’re tired.
 However, we can bring compassion into the mix slowly.

 In her book, The Kindness Method, life guru Shahroo Izadi refers to the “Couch Analogy.”
-She encourages readers to imagine their inner critic as a person taking up too much space on a couch, shouting abuse at us.
+She encourages readers to imagine their inner critic as a person taking too much space on a couch and shouting abuse.

 Critic: You’re such an idiot!